Sociology in Switzerland

 "On the whole, potentially very divergent developments in relation to skill requirements should be assumed for the employees at the level of the secretary's office - often even within the same company.
 This can be seen in the tremendous lack of agreement among the experts interviewed on this question.
 Which direction this trend is going to take in the particular instance, crucially depends on the organizational model chosen."
 (Katz et al. 1987: 106).

-If managers are objectively in the position today, thanks to information technology, to carry out the majority of duties without the need for ancillary staff, then the effective division of labour in the office will depend even more on how far they are subjectively also prepared to do this (Katz et al. 1987: 147).
+As managers are nowadays, thanks to information technology, objectively better able to carry out the majority of tasks without ancillary staff, the effective division of labour in the office will depend even more on how far they are subjectively also prepared to make use of such new opportunities (Katz et al. 1987: 147).

 Finally, it increasingly appears to be the case that there are no deterministic effects on the quantitative scale of employment associated with technical progress per se.
 This is because organizational decisions largely determine whether, for example, superfluous staff or underutilized posts are eliminated or allocated extra duties.
-Hence we find productivity increases that occurred in the clerical sector of the 80s (cf. Katz et al. 1987: 140) only leading to tangible downsizing in the recession-hit years of the 90s.
+Hence we find productivity increases that occurred in the clerical sector of the 1980s (cf. Katz et al. 1987: 140)leading to a delayed downsizing in the recession-hit years of the 1990s.

 4. Organizational and qualificational change: the implications of "functional flexibilization" for skill requirements at staff and management level